beginning of content

 • Anyone can learn CPR.

-• You should continue CPR until an ambulance arrives.
+• You should continue CPR until an ambulance arrives or the child starts breathing normally.

 • Any attempt at resuscitation is better than no attempt.